Johnson & Johnson, Baby Powder, and Asbestos

 - In 1957, trace amounts of asbestos fibers are found in samples of talc from Johnson & Johnson’s Italian supplier.

-- In the mid-1960s, talc from from Vermont mines owned by a subsidiary company of Johnson & Johnson is also found to contain traces of asbestos.
+- In the mid-1960s, talc from Vermont mines owned by a subsidiary company of Johnson & Johnson is also found to contain traces of asbestos.
 Sample tests continue to find small amounts of talc through the 1970s.

 - Instead of reporting all findings, Johnson & Johnson only submitted select studies to the FDA in the mid-1970s.
 The company emphasized studies that fit their agenda and claimed that their talc contained no asbestos.